samhithot/jenkins/README.md

        git clone ssh://git@github.com:apmalla/opstree.git

- But incase of private repo we have to copy our public key into our github account & using private key we acess it
+ But incase of private repo we have to copy our public key into our github account & using private key we acess it Goto setting > add ssh & gpg keys > here we generate ssh key or paste our server key which was generate using ssh-keygen